ydb-platform/ydb/ydb/docs/en/core/reference/ydb-cli/parameterized-queries-cli.md

 ## Batched streaming processing {#streaming-batch}

-The {{ ydb-short-name }} CLI supports automatic conversion of parameter sets to a `List<>`.
-This way, you can use a single server request to process multiple parameter sets per transaction.
+The {{ ydb-short-name }} CLI supports automatic conversion of multiple consecutive parameter sets to a `List<>`, enabling you to process them in a single request and transaction.
 As a result, you can have a substantial performance gain compared to one-by-one query processing.

 Two batch modes are supported: